Learn football stats and betting,

 What is non-penalty xG

 Non-penalty xG (npxG) is xG with penalty-kick value stripped out.
-Why analysts use it, a worked example, and what FootyMetrics tracks instead.
+Why analysts use it, a worked example, and how to approximate it from the xG FootyMetrics tracks.

 Goals vs xG